metalcycling/openstructure/modules/seq/alg/doc/seqalg.rst

   :type d_map:  :class:`DistanceMap`
   :raises:  Exception if *d_map* has no entries.

+.. function:: CreateMeanlDDTHA(d_map)

+  :returns: lDDT calculation based on CA carbons of the structures with lddt
+            distance threshold of 15 Angstrom and distance difference thresholds of [0.5, 1.0, 2.0, 4.0].
+The reported values for a certain structure are the mean per-residue lDDT values given all other structures as reference.
+Structures are in the same order as passed when creating *d_map*.

+  :rtype:   :class:`MeanlDDT`
+  :param d_map: Distance map as created with :func:`CreateDistanceMap`.
+  :type d_map:  :class:`DistanceMap`
+  :raises:  Exception if *d_map* has no entries.

 .. class:: Distances

   Container used by :class:`DistanceMap` to store a pair wise distance for each